What to Do with Aggressive Roosters?

 You can pick him up and talk to him, especially in front of the hens, to show him that he does not have that level of control.
 You should try to feed him from your hand if he will eat before putting him back down.

-Establishing this relationship early with your young aggressive rooster may help to alleviate some of his aggression prior to puberty.
+Establishing this relationship early with your young, aggressive rooster may help to alleviate some of his aggression before puberty.

-This is because roosters do not regard other roosters or chickens as dispensers of food.
-This is an important distinction that they need to draw between you and the flock.
-When they begin to regard you as the “person who feeds them,” they will gain a necessary level of respect that is likely to calm the aggression.
+This is because roosters do not regard other roosters or chickens as food dispensers.
+They need to draw an important distinction between you and the flock.
+When they begin to regard you as the “person who feeds them,” they will gain a necessary level of respect likely to calm the aggression.

-It is important that you are not afraid of your aggressive rooster, and that you do not demonstrate fear toward your rooster.
-You must also take care not to allow him to fly up at your face.
-This is why you should crouch down and keep him on the ground by being down at his level.
+It is essential that you are not afraid of your aggressive rooster and that you do not demonstrate fear toward your rooster.
+You must also take care not to allow it to fly up at your face.
+This is why you should crouch down and keep the cockerel on the ground by being down at its level.

 If you repeat this process each time your aggressive rooster attacks, he will eventually hopefully decide that you are more dominant than he is.
-This does not work with every rooster, but it is an option worth exploring.
-The goal here is to demonstrate to your aggressive rooster that you are higher up in the pecking order than he is.
+This does not work with every rooster, but it’s an option worth exploring.
+The goal here is to demonstrate to your aggressive rooster that you are higher in the pecking order than he is.

 Another way that you can accomplish this is by scooping him up each time he attacks.
 Hold him against your body, clamped underneath your arm.
-He will likely squawk and flop, however it is important for you to hold him still.
+He will likely squawk and flop; however, you need to hold him still.

 If, when you set him down, he begins to kick or squawk, then pick him back up and repeat the cycle again.
 Do this until you can set him down calmly and peacefully.